On the Hybrid Minimum Principle On Lie Groups and the Exponential Gradient HMP Algorithm: Hybrid systems

-A system trajectory is not continued after a non-transversal intersection with a switching manifold.
-Given the definitions and assumptions above, standard arguments give the existence and uniqueness of a hybrid state trajectory $(\tau, q, x)$, with initial state $h_{0}\in H$ and input function $u\in \mathcal{I}$, up to $T,$ defined to be the least of an explosion time or an instant of non-transversal intersection with a switching manifold. \\ \end{definition}
+Given the definitions and assumptions above, standard arguments give the existence and uniqueness of a hybrid state trajectory $(\tau, q, x)$, with initial state $h_{0}\in H$ and input function $u\in \mathcal{I}$, up to $T,$ defined to be the least of an explosion time or an instant of non-transversal intersection with a switching manifold, see e.g. \cite{peter} \end{definition}

+We use the term \textit{impulsive hybrid systems} for those hybrid systems where the continuous part of the state trajectory may have discontinuous transitions (i.e. jump) at controlled or autonomous discrete state switching times or an instant of non-transversal intersection with a switching manifold or a zeno time, i.e. an accumulation point of times of controlled continuous state jumps or of controlled or autonomous discrete state switchings.

 We adopt:\\

 \textbf{\textit{A2}}:~~(Controllability) For any $ q\in Q$, all pairs of states $(x_{1}, x_{2})$ are mutually accessible in any given time period $[\hat{t},\acute{t}]\subseteq[t_{0},t_{f}]$, via the controlled vector field $\dot{x}_{q}(t) = f_{q}(x_{q}(t), u(t)), $ for some $u\in \mathcal{I}=(L_{\infty}[t_{0},t_{f}],U)$.\\